zhaozhiming/zhaozhiming.github.com/source/about/about_en.md

 ## AI mini Projects

-Technology stack: chatgpt, langchain, prompt engineering, chatglm, vector db, next.js, AI SDK, nest.js, vercel
+Technology stack：ChatGPT, LangChain, Prompt Engineering, ChatGLM, Vector DB, React, Next.js, AI SDK, Nest.js, Vercel

 Several AI projects:

-- A chatgpt-based website, developed using the openai API, with the front-end built on next.js and the back-end on nest.js.
+- A ChatGPT-based website, developed using the Openai API, with the front-end built on Next.js and the back-end on Nest.js.
-- An AI-powered legal consultation service using LLM, developed using prompt engineering and chatgpt, with next.js AI SDK, and deployed on vercel (https://next-lawqa.vercel.app/).
+- An AI-powered legal consultation service using LLM, developed using Prompt Engineering and ChatGPT, with next.js AI SDK, and deployed on Vercel (https://next-lawqa.vercel.app/).

 I am primarily responsible for project architecture design, core feature development, and other related tasks.

 ## Pipeline

-Technology stack: tekton, Node.js, Typescript, Docker, K8s
+Technology stack: Tekten, Node.js, Typescript, Docker, K8s

 This is a CI/CD platform based on Tekton that helps users quickly set up CI/CD pipelines for containerized and host deployments.